RoomiestThunder/Tanda/docs/DEPLOYMENT.md

 # 1. Go to CI/CD > Pipelines
 # 2. Find previous successful pipeline
 # 3. Click "Retry" on the deploy job
+# This will redeploy the previous image via SSH
 ```

 ---